-Yelp will put a “Consumer Alert” on your profile for 90 days.
+Some major review sites will put a “Consumer Alert” on your profile for 90 days.
 Google may choose to de-list you.
 Building a stellar excellent online reputation takes a bit of time but if you do good work, you will see results.

 The best way to capture more positive online reviews is to approach your most loyal and happy consumers directly.

 Make it easy for consumers by including direct links to each review site on your website, emails, or other forms of communication.
 If you handle requests in the same manner you would customer service, there’s a good chance you’ll reap the rewards.